danielbrock4/election_analysis_tom/README.md

 5) Determine the winner of the election based on the popular vote.
 6) Determine the largest county turnout based on the popular vote.

+The Board would like us to use Python so that we may automate this process for future elections.

 ### Election-Audit Results

 [Election-Audit Results Link](analysis/election_analysis.txt)